usaid-cs/yesterday-i-learned/random.md

 - The blockchain is the "ledger" consensus network.
 Whatever stuff ("block") you throw at it, and whichever consensus the system arrives at > 51%, becomes the new stuff ("block"), forming a chain.
 - You don't hear the dark joke "are muslim babies born with burkas on" because [they don't wear one until puberty](http://www.dailymail.co.uk/news/article-2273308/Sheikh-Abdullah-Daoud-Saudi-cleric-sparks-outrage-calling-baby-girls-wear-burka.html).
 - Those tiny bean things sometimes included in sandwiches are either broccoli or [alfalfa](https://en.wikipedia.org/wiki/Alfalfa) sprouts.
-- To be awarded life insurance money early, use the word _mephitic_ (foul smelling) to describe your wife's breath.
 - Buzzcuts were originally given to prevent head lice.
 - [An ounce of weed is a large volume](https://i0.wp.com/stuffstonerslike.com/wp-content/uploads/2015/06/ounce-of-weed.jpg?resize=1000%2C750).
 Clack suggests thinking in the form of dried spices.
 - A "bump stock"... uses a gun's recoil to pull the trigger (with the distance between the action and the stock), making it effectively automatic.